bitquery/streaming-data-platform-docs/docs/start/authorisation/secure.md

 ![client](/img/v2Access/clientid_secret.png)

-Below is a code snippet in Python that shows you how to programmatically generate a token, replace the placeholders with actual information.
+Below is a code snippet in Python that shows you how to programmatically generate a token and use the API, replace the placeholders with actual information.

 Ensure that `scope=api` is mentioned in the payload,